panphora/classmatic/README.md

 These attributes make clicking AWAY from their element add/remove/toggle a class on any element.

 * `data-click-away-to-add-class="className selector(optional)"`
-  * Adds the `className` class to all elements that mtach `selector` (only when an element that's not the current element is clicked)
+  * Adds the `className` class to all elements that match `selector` (only when an element that's not the current element is clicked)
 * `data-click-away-to-remove-class="className selector(optional)"`
-  * Removes the `className` class from all elements that mtach `selector` (only when an element that's not the current element is clicked)
+  * Removes the `className` class from all elements that match `selector` (only when an element that's not the current element is clicked)
 * `data-click-away-to-toggle-class="className selector(optional)"`
-  * Toggles the `className` class on all elements that mtach `selector` (only when an element that's not the current element is clicked)
+  * Toggles the `className` class on all elements that match `selector` (only when an element that's not the current element is clicked)

 **Important**